 The Air Force provides cadets with a scholarship (up to $18,000 per year), an annual textbook allowance and a monthly nontaxable stipend.
 Upon graduation and completion of the program, you will be commissioned as a second lieutenant and return for four years of active duty service.

 This program offers active duty enlisted personnel the opportunity to earn a commission.
 They must complete all bachelor’s degree and commissioning requirements in two years as an ROTC cadet.

-Those selected will separate from active duty, join and ROTC detachment and become full-time college students.
+Those selected will separate from active duty, join an ROTC detachment and become full-time college students.
 The Air Force provides them a monthly nontaxable stipend.
-Upon graduation and completion of the program, you will be commissioned as a second lieutenant and will then be returned to active duty with a military obligation of four years active duty and four years reserves.
+Upon graduation and completion of the program, you will be commissioned as a second lieutenant and will then be returned to active duty with a military obligation of four years' active duty and four years' reserves.
 All majors are accepted.
 This program is not intended to pursue a second bachelor’s or graduate degree.